erikanagamine/RAT/README.md

 # Real Application Testing

-Real Application Testing, aka RAT, is an option introduced on oracle 11g.
+Real Application Testing, aka RAT, is an option of Oracle Enterprise Edition and allows you to perform database workloads.

 This option comprehend the follow features: